Scandinavian School of Brussels: Campus and operations

-SSB also assigns some boarding students to area families who participate in homestay arrangements.
+SSB also assigned some boarding students to area families who participated in homestay arrangements.

 Student body

-Its students originate from Denmark, Finland, Norway, and Sweden.
-As of 2015 it has about 300 students, most of whom reside in Waterloo, Lasne, and Sint-Genesius-Rode, with some living in central Brussels.
+Its students originated from Denmark, Finland, Norway, and Sweden.
+As of 2015 it had about 300 students, most of whom reside in Waterloo, Lasne, and Sint-Genesius-Rode, with some living in central Brussels.

-The school also offers home language courses to 100 other students.
+The school also offered home language courses to 100 other students.

 Closure

 The school closed in 2020.
 It consolidated into the Swedish section of the European School of Bruxelles-Argenteuil.